Mosquito-borne diseases in the U.S. - Statistics & Facts

 The Zika virus gained international attention in 2015 when an outbreak occurred in Brazil.
 As a result, the U.S. saw increases in Zika cases and much attention was paid to the disease.
 However, in 2020 only around 34 percent of adults in the United States stated they were very or somewhat concerned about the Zika virus, with females reporting being slightly more concerned than males.
 This is most likely due to the fact that in 2020 there were only four cases of Zika virus in the United States a huge decrease from 5,168 cases in 2016.
 In 2019, only 13 U.S. states reported cases of Zika virus, with California reporting the highest number with five cases.

 Fighting mosquito-borne diseases

 Measures to prevent mosquito-borne diseases include vaccination, wearing insect repellant, killing mosquitoes, and isolating infected people from mosquitoes to interrupt the transmission cycle.
-In 2018, vector-borne disease funding from the National Institutes for Health (NIH) was expected to reach 587 million U.S. dollars, highlighting the importance of battling such diseases.
+In 2022, vector-borne disease funding from the National Institutes for Health (NIH) was expected to be 752 million U.S. dollars, highlighting the importance of battling such diseases.
 This significance will possibly increase with time, as climate change spreads the distribution of disease-carrying mosquitoes in various parts of the world.